EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 ## Arrangements for this self-service course

 This course has already run in other forms in the past and we are keen the material remains available to the community, therefore the course has been presented in this new format with support from the EuroCC project.
 This course is hosted on github  and will run in an unfacilitated form meaning the course will not have involvement, input and direction from the Educators.
-However it will be monitored and please therefore raise issues on the [github repository](https://github.com) which the course is hosted from if there are comments on the material.
+However it will be monitored and please therefore raise issues on the [git repository](https://github.com/EPCCed/Intro-to-HPC-self-service/issues) which the course is hosted from if there are comments on the material.

 ---